What is continental drift?

 Continental drift and moving continents

 Continental drift is the idea that continents passively move due to the movement of plate tectonics.
-Like a conveyor belt, the whole lithosphere rides on a plasticky layer known as the asthenosphere.
+Like a conveyor belt, continents ride on a plasticky layer known as the asthenosphere.

 We know continents move because we use GPS sensors to track their movements.
 We’ve calculated that continents move about 5-10 cm per year on average.
 So this is about the same length your fingernails grow every year.